 REASSURANCE & SAFEGUARDING

 Enhanced Criminal Records Bureau (CRB) checked, especially as I was a school safeguarding governor for over three years.
 I have also been trained in safeguarding adults and e-safety online.
-I have practice privileges at a hospital.

 WIDE RANGE OF ISSUES